 In terms of difficulty, we'd agree with DOC on The Routeburn being an intermediate hike.
 If you cut off a day, then it's harder, but only for one day.
 It's a challenging walk, but we'd like to think that most people with a bit of hiking experience or training could take it on.

-This guide is about walking the track in the Great Walks season (24 October to 30 April) outside of these times the track should only be walked by experienced hikers due to increased avalanche and flood risk.
+This guide is about walking the track in the Great Walks season (the New Zealand Summer, starting from 24 October until the following 30 April) outside of these times the track should only be walked by experienced hikers due to increased avalanche and flood risk.
 Whilst the huts do not need to be booked outside the season this also means they are not manned by rangers so if you do run into difficulty no one will know.
 The huts have reduced facilities out of season, a pit toilet rather than flush and no gas, meaning you have to carry more gear with you.

 You can read our full account of walking the Routeburn Track on our post about it being the first of the 9 Great Walks we hiked.